88-degrees/Book-of-Changes/appendix03s1.md

 <a name="fn_261"></a>[364:VIII](#fr_261) Chapter VIII, paragraphs 38-48.
 In the first two paragraphs here we have an account of the formation of the diagrams, and of the explanation of the whole hexagrams and of the individual lines.
 'The sage' in paragraph 38 is intended presumably of [Fú-xī](https://en.wikipedia.org/wiki/Fuxi); but we cannot say, from it, whether the writer thought of him as having formed only the eight trigrams, or all the sixty-four hexagrams.
 In the diagrams, however, we have semblances, or representations, of the phenomena of nature, even the most complex, and hard to be disentangled.
 Paragraph 39 goes on to speak of the explanation more especially of the individual lines, by the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou), as symbolical of good luck or evil, as they turned up in the processes of divination.

-Paragraph 40 declares the usableness (so to speak) of the diagrams and the explanations of them; and 41 shows us how a learner or consulter of the Yî would actually proceed in using it.
+Paragraph 40 declares the usableness (so to speak) of the diagrams and the explanations of them; and 41 shows us how a learner or consulter of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) would actually proceed in using it.

 In paragraphs 42-48 we have the words of Confucius on seven lines in so many hexagrams, or rather his amplification of the words of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s explanations of their symbolism.
 The lines are 2 of hexagram 61; 5 of 13; 1 of 28; 3 of 15; 6 of 1; 1 of 60; and 3 of 40.
-What Confucius says is not without interest, but does not make the principles on which the Yî was made any clearer to us.
+What Confucius says is not without interest, but does not make the principles on which the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) was made any clearer to us.
 It shows how his object was to turn the symbolism that he found to a moral or ethical account; and no doubt he could have varied the symbolism, if he had been inclined to do so.

 I have spoken in the preceding chapter of the difficulty which the phrase 'The Master said' presents to our accepting the Appendix as from the hand of Confucius himself.
 But his words in paragraph 43 are in rhyme.
 He did not speak so.
 If he rhymed his explanation of the symbolism of the line that is the groundwork of that paragraph, why did he not rhyme his explanations of the other lines?
 To answer these questions categorically is beyond our power.
-The facts that suggest them increase the difficulty in ascribing this and the other additions to the Yî to the later sage.
+The facts that suggest them increase the difficulty in ascribing this and the other additions to the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) to the later sage.

-<a name="fn_262"></a>[366:IX](#fr_262) Chapter IX, paragraphs 49-58, is of a different character from any of the preceding, and treats, unsatisfactorily, of the use of numbers in connexion with the figure of the Yî and the practice of divination.
+<a name="fn_262"></a>[366:IX](#fr_262) Chapter IX, paragraphs 49-58, is of a different character from any of the preceding, and treats, unsatisfactorily, of the use of numbers in connexion with the figure of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) and the practice of divination.

-In the Thang edition of the Yî, published in the seventh century, paragraph 49 is the first of the eleventh chapter according to the arrangement now followed.
+In the Thang edition of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), published in the seventh century, paragraph 49 is the first of the eleventh chapter according to the arrangement now followed.
 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) restored it to its present place, which it occupied, as has been proved, during the Han p.
 367 dynasty, and to which it properly belongs.
 It and the next paragraph should be taken together, and are distinct from what follows, though the Thang edition is further confused in placing 51 before 50.

 In 49 and 50 'heaven' and 'earth' are used as we have seen [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) are in paragraphs 3o and 34.
 Odd numbers belong to the strong or undivided line, which is symbolical of the active operation in nature, and the even numbers to the weak or divided line, symbolical of its inaction.
 The phraseology of the paragraphs, however, can only be understood by a reference to 'the river map,' which has been given in the Introduction, pages 15, 16.